 Certain businesses are impacted by seasonality.
 Generally, the Company's refined products businesses in Canada are impacted in the second quarter due to road bans and other restrictions which impact overall activity levels in the WCSB.
 Additionally, certain oil and gas producing areas are only accessible in the winter months because the ground surrounding the drilling sites in these areas consists of swampy terrain.
-Harsh weather conditions, such as drought, severe storms, flooding and the impacts at our Moose Jaw Facility, which is located in a 5-year flood plain, are particularly challenging and can impede the movement of goods, increase the operating costs for the materials that can be transported, and could result in mechanical malfunctions due to increased soil erosion and earth movement which can have a material adverse effect on the Company's profitability.
+Harsh weather conditions, caused by climate change or otherwise such as drought, severe storms, flooding and the impacts at our Moose Jaw Facility, which is located in a 500-year flood plain, are particularly challenging and can impede the movement of goods, increase the operating costs for the materials that can be transported, and could result in mechanical malfunctions due to increased soil erosion and earth movement which can have a material adverse effect on the Company's profitability.
+For additional information on the possible operational impacts of adverse weather conditions please see "Hazards and Operational Risks".
 The Company's refined products business is impacted by seasonality because the road asphalt industry in Canada is affected by the impact that weather conditions have on road construction schedules.
 Refineries produce liquid asphalt year-round, but road asphalt demand peaks during the summer months when most of the road construction activity in Canada takes place.